halo-re/halo/README.md

 Build
 -----
-You can build with Visual Studio or clang, on Windows, macOS, and Linux.
+You can build with Visual Studio or Clang, on Windows, macOS, and Linux.
 Project tooling is developed with [Python 3](https://www.python.org/), so that will need to be installed.

 * First prepare `halo-patched` directory with disc files and original executable
   * Retail disc game files
   * Original executable version `01.10.12.2276` (MD5: `c7869590a1c64ad034e49a5ee0c02465`) as file `cachebeta.xbe`
-* You can build in a Docker container, or outside of a container with system tools (e.g. clang, MSVC).
+* You can build in a Docker container, or outside of a container with system tools (e.g. Clang, MSVC).
 * If not using a container to build, install system deps:
   * Ensure Python 3 is installed.
   * Install Python requirements: `python -m pip install -r requirements.txt`
   * On Windows you can use Visual Studio (MSVC).
-  * On Linux/macOS/WSL you can use clang:
+  * On Linux/macOS/WSL you can use Clang:

 ### Build options